 A wide-ranging low carbon energy solution is helping support the growth of British salads, tomatoes and speciality peppers sustainably over the next 20 years.

-A 1.65-megawatt steam generating biomass CHP plant, a 1MW biomass heat boiler and a 3MW reserve gas peaking engine, supply the heat and electricity needed to support the 15-acre Villa Nursery, which supplies produce to Asda, Lidl, Waitrose and Tesco.
+A 1.65-megawatt steam generating biomass CHP plant, a 1MW biomass heat boiler and a 3MW reserve gas peaking engine, supply the heat and electricity needed to support the 15-acre Villa Nursery, which supplies produce to Tesco.

-The holistic energy solution has been financed and developed by clean energy group AMP.
+The holistic energy solution has been financed and developed by AMP Clean Energy.
 The CHP plant produces 8 million KW hours of heat each year, which is equivalent of 220 days heat 24/7.
-The heat is used to help support the growth of 14 acres of peppers under glass.
+The heat is used to help support the growth of 14 acres of peppers and tomatoes under glass.

-AMP is financing the energy plant over a 20-year contract through an ESCO, also known as an Energy Supply Agreement with the nursery simply paying for the heat and power it uses.
-This has included developing and installing the energy plant, as well as taking care of its maintenance over a 20-year term.
+AMP Clean Energy is financing the energy plant through an ESCO, also known as an Energy Supply Agreement, with the nursery simply paying for the heat and power it uses.
+The ESCO includes developing, designing, financing and installing the energy plant, as well as taking care of fuel supply and operation and maintenance over the 20-year contract term.

 The low carbon measures have reduced Villa Nursery’s gas spend by £200,000 and cut CO2 by more than 1800 tonnes per year.